 1. Making the Pie Crust

-Start by mixing the flour, sugar, and cold butter in a large bowl until the mixture resembles coarse crumbs.
-Gradually add cold water while mixing until the dough comes together.
-Wrap it in plastic wrap and chill for at least 30 minutes.
+Mix the flour, sugar, and cold butter in a bowl until it looks like coarse crumbs.
+Slowly add cold water and mix until the dough comes together.
+Wrap it in plastic and chill for 30 minutes.

-Once chilled, roll out the dough on a floured surface until about 1/8 inch thick.
-Fit it into a pie pan, trimming any excess, and prick the bottom with a fork to prevent bubbling.
-Par-bake the crust at 350°F (175°C) for about 15 minutes or until lightly golden.
+After chilling, roll out the dough on a floured surface to about ⅛ inch thick.
+Fit it into your pie pan, trim the edges, and prick the bottom with a fork so it won’t bubble up.
+Bake at 350°F (175°C) for 15 minutes or until it’s light golden.

 2. Preparing the Lemon Filling